gersteinlab/starrpeaker/README.md

 * Blacklist (BED) file (i.e., https://www.encodeproject.org/files/ENCFF419RSJ/)

 ## Covariates
 The peak calling algorithm models STARR-seq fragment coverage across the genome using multiple covariates to correct for potential sequencing bias.
 It is recommended to include potential confounding variables into the model.
-These includes but not limited to GC-content, mappability tracks, and so on.
+These include but not limited to GC-content, mappability tracks, and so on.

 The following covariates have been precomputed for use with STARRPeaker:
 * [Download link to covariates](http://gofile.me/4kBY9/EKNVQrVHM)